Ganeshshinde-2003/Burger-King/README.md

 # Burger King using HTML and CSS
-### This repository is a clone of the Burger King website created using HTML and CSS.
-It is intended to demonstrate the skills of the developer in creating a responsive website using these technologies.
+### This website is a Burger King clone made using HTML and CSS.
+It was created as part of a workshop held by our club Tech-Tribe to teach senior of Data Science  students how to build a website from scratch using these technologies.
+The website is designed to mimic the layout and style of the Burger King website.

 ## Installation
 ### To use this website clone the repository to your local machine: